I didn't attend Turing House, can I still apply for the Sixth Form?

 Yes!
 In 2020 we will be located in Teddington and will be rearranging over the summer to create a dedicated Sixth Form social/study area.
-There isn’t a kitchen area but you will have priority access to the lunch queue and after the first term you will have the opportunity to visit local shops and cafes.
+You will have priority access to the canteen lunch queue and after the first term you will have the opportunity to visit local shops and cafes.

 In 2021 we plan to move to our new site with brand new, purpose built, Sixth Form areas.
 There will be an area for socialising, relaxation and group work; a kitchen for preparing your own drinks and snacks; a state of the art study area with docking stations, printers and all the equipment you need to prepare your work.
 You can find out more about our new building here.

 Will I have free time during the day?

 Yes!
 In addition to your five 50-minute lessons for each A Level subject, and other timetabled sessions such as tutorial time, you are likely to have between 10 and 12 “non-contact sessions” per week.
 You may want to use these to complete additional subject reading and/or homework, to relax in the common room, or to go off site.

 The Teddington site is fortunate to be next to a great high street with a range of cafes (some of which give discounts to Turing House sixth formers) and open spaces like Bushy Park.
 After Christmas, provided you are up to date with your learning, you will be able to apply for a pass to use your non-contact time to leave the school building.

 Yes, the PE department will organise sporting fixtures and events throughout the year.